 The Group's contract balances include accounts receivable and contract asset.
-The balances of accounts receivable as of December 31, 2020 and 2021 are all derived from contracts with customers.
-See Note 2(e) for details.
+The balances of accounts receivable as of December 31, 2021 and 2022 are all derived from contracts with customers.

 Started in 2021, the Group recognized revenues and correspondent contract assets derived from estimated renewal commissions.
-Accordingly, the Group presented separately, in the consolidated balance sheets as of December 31, 2021, contract assets that were previously included in the accounts receivable balance, net.
-The corresponding items have been reclassified to conform with the current year's presentation.
+Accordingly, the Group presented separately, in the consolidated balance sheets as of December 31, 2021 and 2022, respectively.